pantopic/turbokube/README.md

 feature.
 Those defects were reported to Digital Ocean through their support system and the defects were quickly reproduced and fixed by the Engineering Team at Digital Ocean.

-Big thank you to Digital Ocean for listening and responding to customer feedback, even for a small customer like myself who's been running $5 droplets on the platform for over 10 years.
+Big thank you to Digital Ocean for listening and responding quickly to customer feedback, even for a small customer like myself who's been running $5 droplets on the platform for over 10 years.

 ## Adjacent Work